Prjhage/Grandel/README.md

-# Grandel - Travel & Stay Booking Platform
+# Grandel - AI-Powered Hotel Booking Platform

 Grandel is a modern, full-stack travel booking application designed to provide users with a seamless experience for finding and booking unique stays.
 It combines powerful search capabilities with AI-driven travel assistance.